Solar power on a boat: easy, right?

 With an MPPT controller, the current is drawn out of the solar panel at its “maximum power voltage.”

 Therefore an MPPT controller is better but also a fair bit more expensive.
-Be very aware of eBay offers where MPPT is no more than a 2-cent sticker on a PWM controller.
+Be aware of eBay offers where MPPT is no more than a 2-cent sticker on a PWM controller.
 Again, I will not mention any specific countries of origin here… Moreover, solar controllers are rated for both voltage and amperage…

 For example, the above Victron 100 | 50 is rated to 100 volts and 50 amps.
-The new Victron regulators are also smart in that they have Bluetooth, and can be connected to communicate with each other to minimise competition for the batteries’ attention as well as for remote monitoring.
-Coupled with the Victron SmartShunt, you will have a good idea about your power in, your power out, the state of your batteries and all kinds of useful information that will make your life easier and extend the life of your battery bank.
+The new Victron regulators are also smart in that they have Bluetooth and can be connected to communicate with each other to minimise competition for the batteries’ attention and for remote monitoring.
+Coupled with the Victron SmartShunt, you will have a good idea about your power in, your power out, the state of your batteries and all kinds of helpful information that will make your life easier and extend the life of your battery bank.

 Using multiple solar controllers